Time: 12:30 - 14:00

 What is the course about?

-Over six weeks, this online course provides an excellent opportunity to discuss the news on a continuing basis, exploring a range of the most interesting developments.
+The course provides an excellent opportunity to discuss in some depth the news on a continuing basis, exploring a range of the most interesting developments.
 An attempt will be made to develop themes that will give you an interpretative framework within which individual events can be analysed in the context of more general trends.

 What will we cover?

-The main focus of the course is on understanding the significance of the news as it is reported on a week by week basis in the media generally over the six weeks of the course.
+The main focus of the course is on understanding the significance of the news as it is reported on a week by week basis in the media generally.
 The potential for a high level of learner interest in the topics selected for discussion is of prime importance.
 Themes may include:

 - ethnic nationalism